Frequently Asked Questions¶

 Because of the large amount of spam in email, sending email can be tricky, as different mail servers use different strategies to block email.
 The most common problem is if you are sending email directly (without a mail relay) in calibre.
 Many servers (for example, Amazon) block email that does not come from a well known relay.
 The most robust way to setup email sending in calibre is to do the following:

-- Goto Preferences->Sharing by Email in calibre and click the Use GMX button and fill in the information asked for.
+Goto Preferences → Sharing → Sharing books by email in calibre and click the Use GMX button and fill in the information asked for.

-- If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your GMX email address.
+If you are sending to your Kindle, remember to update the email preferences on your Amazon Kindle page to allow email sent from your GMX email address.
 Also note that Amazon does not allow email delivery of AZW3 and new style (KF8) MOBI files.
+Finally, Amazon recently started sending confirmation emails that you have to click on back to your GMX account before the book is actually delivered.
+They prefer you use Gmail to avoid the confirmation emails.
+See the note below for setting up Gmail to work with calibre.

 Even after doing this, you may have problems.
 One common source of problems is that some poorly designed antivirus programs block calibre from opening a connection to send email.
 Try adding an exclusion for calibre in your antivirus program.

-Microsoft/Google/Gmx can disable your account if you use it to send large amounts of email.
+Microsoft/Google/GMX can disable your account if you use it to send large amounts of email.
 So, when using these services to send mail calibre automatically restricts itself to sending one book every five minutes.
-If you don’t mind risking your account being blocked you can reduce this wait interval by going to Preferences->Tweaks in calibre.
+If you don’t mind risking your account being blocked you can reduce this wait interval by going to Preferences → Advanced → Tweaks in calibre.

 Google recently deliberately broke their email sending protocol (SMTP) support in an attempt to force everyone to use their web interface so they can show you more ads.
 They are trying to claim that SMTP is insecure, that is incorrect and simply an excuse.
-If you have trouble with gmail you will need to allow “less secure” apps as described here.
+If you have trouble with Gmail you will need to setup an app password.
+Use this app password as the password for Gmail in the calibre settings.

 If you are concerned about giving calibre access to your email account, simply create a new free email account with GMX or Hotmail and use it only for calibre.